 - Make a quick Google search for “ABC, Inc.” news, and read some of their top stories.
 Pay attention to any announcement of organizational changes or financial results.

 - Click for any new products, new press releases and job openings that signal where a company is expanding or requires help.

 - Check your consumer support.
 Has anyone called with a concern?
 If yes, how was it fixed?
 Do you have late orders?
 If yes, what’s their status?

-Based on your goal and what you have learned from your research, you can now list the questions you will ask throughout the conversation, but you need to keep your list short.
+And, based on your goal and what you have learned from your research, you can now list the questions you will ask throughout the conversation.
+However, you’ll need to keep your list short.
 Every conversation is a chance to learn.
-If you bombard the client with a setof questions, you will look desperate or pushy.
+So, if you bombard the client with a set of questions, you will look desperate or pushy.

-Gain a commitment from the client to move to the next step.
+In addition, gain a commitment from the client to move to the next step before moving forward.
 For instance, if your goal isto know the buying process of the customer, it might be good to set up a meeting along with a stakeholder.